William Lashly: Terra Nova expedition

 On Scott's second expedition in 1911–1913, Lashly was initially in charge of one of the expedition's two motor sledges which were to haul supplies southward in support of the polar party.
 However, the sledges quickly broke down, and the motor party had to switch to man-hauling the supplies.

 On 4 January 1912, along with Lieutenant Edward Evans and Tom Crean, he was a member of the last support party to be sent back by Scott on his way to the pole.
 During the 730 mi return journey, Evans became seriously ill with scurvy, and on 11 February, collapsed, unable to walk any further.
 Still 100 mi from Hut Point camp and safety, he tried to persuade Lashly and Crean to leave him to save themselves, but they refused.

 Strapping him onto the sledge, they pulled him for days until with only one to two days' food rations left, but still four or five days' sledge pulling to do, they had to stop.
 Lashly then stayed with Evans in the tent to nurse him while Crean walked the remaining 35 mi alone in 18 hours to reach Hut Point camp, where he was able to fetch help.
 Extracts from Lashly's polar journals, chronicling his tribulations with the motor sledges and the return journey with Evans, were included in Apsley Cherry-Garrard's book, The Worst Journey in the World.
 Both Lashly and Crean received the Albert Medal for saving Evans' life.

 Royal Navy

 After returning from the Antarctic, Lashly retired from the Royal Navy with a pension, but promptly joined the reserves and served in World War I on HMS Irresistible and HMS Amethyst.
 Later he served as a customs officer in Cardiff.
 Upon his retirement in 1932, he returned to Hambledon where he lived in a house he called "Minna Bluff", after one of the landmarks on the road to the South Pole.
 Lashly died on 12 June 1940.

 Antarctic diaries

 In 1969, Lashly's diaries were edited and published by A. R. Ellis as Under Scott's Command: Lashly's Antarctic Diaries.
 It provides insight into both the Discovery and Terra Nova expeditions from the perspective of one of the men rather than the more common accounts published by officers.

+In popular culture

+Lashly was portrayed by Norman Williams in the 1948 film Scott of the Antarctic, and by Tom Georgeson in the 1985 television serial The Last Place on Earth.